Moffein/RiskyFixes/README.md

 - Disconnected players no longer count towards difficulty scaling.
 - Lower chance of players having hidden names online.
 - Removed main menu advertisement.
+- Small holdouts always charge at full speed if 1 player is in the radius.
+	- Affects Moon Escape and Void Fields.
+	- Moon Pillars and Void Signals already have this behavior enabled.

 ## Item Fixes